kubevault/prometheus-exporter/docs/guides/platforms/external-vault.md

 appbinding.appcatalog.appscode.com/vault-app created
 ```

-If Vault operator uses the above AppBinding `vault-app`, then it will have the permission that is given to service account `policy-admin` by `policy-admin-role` role.
+If KubeVault operator uses the above AppBinding `vault-app`, then it will have the permission that is given to service account `policy-admin` by `policy-admin-role` role.
 Now, we are going to create [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md) using `vault-app` AppBinding.

 ```console
 $ cat examples/guides/provider/external-vault/demo-policy.yaml